Snowflake-Labs/sfquickstarts/site/sfguides/src/snowpark_python_top_tips_for_optimal_performance/snowpark_python_top_tips_for_optimal_performance.md

  - Specify default warehouse as `COMPUTE_WH` as created above.
  - Specify the default database as `SNOWPARK_BEST_PRACTICES_LABS` and default schema as `PUBLIC`.
 This is where notebooks will be stored, you can also specific any database and schema that your role has access to.

-## Lab 1 (Cachetools) - Overview
-Duration: 3

-### Lab Summary

-When using Snowpark, it is common for data engineers and data scientists to create pickle files, upload them to internal/external stage, and use them with Snowflake UDFs and Stored Procedures (SPs).
-This lab will show how using the Python library Cachetools can be used to speed up UDF or SP performance by ensuring the logic is cached in memory in cases of repeated reads.
-For simplicity we will demonstrate this scenario using a pickle file which has the dictionary object serialized.

-### Background Information - Cachetools and pickle files

-#### Cachetools
-[Cachetools](https://pypi.org/project/cachetools/) is a Python library that provides a collection of caching algorithms.
-It offers simple and efficient caching methods, such as LRU (Least Recently Used) and FIFO (First In First Out), to store a limited number of items for a specified duration.
-The library is useful in applications where temporarily storing data in memory improves performance.
-It's easy to use and can be integrated into an application with just a few lines of code.

-The Cachetools library with Snowpark UDF can be used for:

-- Loading pretrained ML models from the stage for model inference
-- Reading data which is stored in pickle file

-#### Pickle File
-A [pickle](https://docs.python.org/3/library/pickle.html) file is a file format used to store Python objects as binary data.
-It is used in data engineering to store and retrieve data objects that can be used across different applications or scripts.For example, you might use pickle to store data objects such as pandas dataframes, numpy arrays, or even custom Python classes and functions.
-By using pickle, you can save these objects to disk and load them later without having to recreate the data from scratch.

-### Scenario

-There is a ficticious system that generates transactional data along with the day of the week information for each row.
-To access the names of the weekdays, we are required to use a Python pickle file that is shared by the upstream data teams.
-This file contains the names of the weekdays, which may change in different scenarios.
-To ensure compatibility and security, the upstream data teams only provide access to this information through the pickle file.

-To analyze this data in Snowflake Snowpark Python, we have created a Python User Defined Function (UDF) to efficiently retrieve the corresponding day name based on the day number which comes as an input.
-This UDF provides a convenient and reliable way to access the day names from the pickle file, allowing us to perform the necessary DataFrame transformations for our analysis.

-Lately as the number of transactions are growing we are seeing performance degradation of our select queries which is using the UDF to fetch the required information from the pickle file.
-We need to look for ways to improve the performance of the Python UDF that we have created.

-## Lab 1 (Cachetools) - Execution
-Duration: 5

-### What You'll Do

-This lab consists of the following major steps:

-1. Importing libraries and connecting to Snowflake
-2. Creating a pickle file
-3. Running a UDF without Cachetools
-4. Running a UDF with Cachetools
-5. Conclusion and Cleanup

-### Run the lab

-In Snowsight, open a notebook called lab1_cachetools_library_snow.ipynb and run each of the cells.

-### Conclusion

-Based on the our testing, we have identified that the total duration for the query using Cachetools decorator for this use case yields a significant performance increase for the Python UDF execution.

-## Lab 2 (Vectorised UDFs) - Overview
+## Lab 1 (Vectorised UDFs) - Overview
 Duration: 2

 ### Lab Summary

-The Snowpark API provides methods that help to create a [User Defined Function](https://docs.snowflake.com/en/sql-reference/udf-overview).
-This can be done either using a Lambda or a typical Function in Python.
-When you create these UDFs, the Snowpark library uploads this code to an internal stage.
-When you call these UDFs, the Snowpark library executes your function on the server, where the data is.
-As a result, the data doesn’t need to be transferred to the client in order for the function to process the data.
+The Snowpark API provides methods that help to create a [User Defined Function](https://docs.snowflake.com/en/sql-reference/udf-overview) which allows developers to extend the functionality of Snowflake by writing custom functions in languages such as Java, Scala, and Python.
+These functions enable users to specify custom business logic for data transformations.
+When you create UDFs, the Snowpark library uploads this code to an internal stage.
+Following which, you can call these executables on the Snowflake server side where the data resides.
+As a result, the data doesn’t need to be transferred to the client in order for the function (read UDF) to process the data.

 Naturally, you're wondering then, what is a [Vectorised UDF](https://docs.snowflake.com/en/developer-guide/snowpark/python/creating-udfs#label-snowpark-python-udf-vectorized)?

-The Python UDF batch API enables defining Python functions that receive batches of input rows (aka chunked rows) as Pandas DataFrames and return batches of results as Pandas arrays or Series.
-The column in the Snowpark dataframe will be vectorized as a Pandas Series inside the UDF.
+The Python UDF batch API or Vectorised UDFs enables defining Python functions that receive batches of input rows (aka chunked rows) as Pandas DataFrames and return batches of results as Pandas arrays or Series.
+This helps to significantly improve performance in comparison to UDFs that perform row by row execution.

 The goal of this lab is to compare the performance of a UDF Operation with and without using the Python UDF Batch API (or Vectorised UDFs).